 This powerful insecticide kills many other insects – and it kills quickly.

 It will kill bagworms up until the time when the bagworm starts to make new bags (once there, insecticides don’t work).

 But it is a powerful insecticide and caution is needed when you apply it.
 You can absorb it through your skin, it can irritate your eyes and you must avoid inhaling the spray by using a user-friendly applicator.
 And after use wash thoroughly with soap and water.

 It contains ß- Cyfluthrin 11% this to be for professional only but now is released for general use.
 It is extremely toxic to aquatic life and should not be allowed to run off.
 It is not for use in greenhouses or nurseries.

 You need a good coverage including the underside of leaves, and is best used at dawn and dusk, when pollinating insects like bees are less likely to be around.
 You can add a spreader-sticker for hard to cover leaves like evergreen pine needles.

 For us, the outright winner has to be Monterey LG6332 Bacillus Thuringiensis.
 The bacillus Thuringiensis is targeted at bagworms, and valuable earthworms and insects such as the pollinating bees are unaffected.
 An important factor for us due to the declining bee population.

-- Foliage protector - this insecticide is designed for use on a variety of plants including broccoli, Celery, cabbage, Turnip greens, mustard greens, Cauliflower, melons, lettuce, tomatoes, shade trees, ornamentals and many more.
+- FOLIAGE PROTECTOR - Designed for use on a variety of plants, including broccoli, celery, cabbage, turnip greens, mustard greens, cauliflower, melons, lettuce, tomatoes, shade trees, ornamentals, and many more.